one-among-us/data/people/Acheron/page.en.md

 ## Departure

-Acheron battled depression alone, never letting it affect others. and everyone who knew her was fond of her.
+Acheron battled depression alone, never letting it affect others, and everyone who knew her was fond of her.

 Despite an unfortunate childhood and a difficult present,